nathanielcompton/python-twitter-sentiment-analysis/README.md

 [![Code Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://black.readthedocs.io/en/stable/)

-Tweet sentiment analysis from the command line, built in Python and implemented with [tweepy], [textblob], and [click].
+Tweet sentiment analysis from the command line, built in Python and implemented with [Tweepy], [Textblob], and [Click].

 ### Installation
 This repository uses Python 3.5+.
 For now, also use virtualenv.